Manual journal entry

 Reporting examples

-The following examples describe common manual journal entry scenarios and where their impact appears in RevRec reports.
+These examples describe common manual journal entry scenarios and where their impact appears in RevRec reports.

 Recognize revenue from liability